Data Migration

 Another major consideration is the experience of your team.
 Each migration can pose different technical and project management challenges.
 Teams that prefer an agile approach typically prefer trickle migrations, and teams that are more used to a waterfall methodology prefer the big bang approach.

-Planning a Data Migration
+Planning a data migration

 The importance of good planning for your data migration can’t be overestimated.
 Poor planning can jeopardize business initiatives in one fell swoop and lead to a catastrophic loss of trust and a hefty bill to pay.